National Weather Forecasting, Inc.

 Weekly Synopsis & Discussion

-Issued: Monday, January 13, 2025 8:00 am
+Issued: Monday, June 16, 2025 7:00 am

 Key Take-Aways Next Ten Days:

-- Below to well below normal temperatures
+- Above to well above normal temperatures

 Longer range thoughts:

-Please note that we now have available have ten-day temperature anomaly graphics available for the northeastern domain on your energy analysis dashboard.
+Please note that we now have available ten-day temperature anomaly graphics available for the northeastern domain on your energy analysis dashboard.

 For daily updated degree day forecasts and degree day totals, please consult your individual market on our Energy Analysis Dashboard at: https://www.nationalweatherforecastinginc.com/nefi/